Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Keystore file for the [validator REST API](../rest.md#enable-the-validator-client-api).
+The keystore file for the [validator REST API](../rest.md#enable-the-validator-client-api).
 Teku can use PKCS12 or JKS keystore types.
 You must [create a keystore](../../how-to/use-external-signer/manage-keys.md#create-a-keystore) to enable access.

 ### `validator-api-keystore-password-file`